High-Order Approximation Rates for Shallow Neural Networks with Cosine and ReLU$^k$ Activation Functions: Introduction

+this exactly corresponds to an expansion of the form \eqref{ridge-superposition}.
+For some activation functions, such as $[\max(0,x)]^k$ for $k > 0$, the dictionary $\mathbb{D}_\sigma$ is not bounded.
+In this case, the dictionary must be modified (details can be found in \cite{siegel2021characterization,siegel2021sharp}) and the resulting space, called the Barron space \cite{ma2019barron} or variation space corresponding to shallow ReLU networks \cite{bach2017breaking} when $k=1$, is closely related to the ridgelet spaces introduced in \cite{candes1998ridgelets} (to be precise, it is sandwiched between $R_{1,1}^{1+k+(d-1)/2}$ and $R_{1,\infty}^{1+k+(d-1)/2}$, see section 4.2 in \cite{candes1998ridgelets}).

+Using a classical probabilistic argument of Maurey \cite{pisier1981remarques}, an approximation rate of $O(n^{-\frac{1}{2}})$ can be obtained for the class $B_1(\mathbb{D})$ using non-linear dictionary expansions.
+Moreover, Jones \cite{jones1992simple} gave a constructive proof of this fact using the relaxed greedy algorithm and applied this result to shallow neural networks with a cosine activation function.
+Improvements upon this rate of dictionary approximation under an assumption about the behavior of the relaxed greedy algorithm appear in \cite{kurkova2008geometric,lavretsky2002geometric}.
+These results yield exponential rates of convergence for individual functions in the convex hull of $\mathbb{D}$ (but not necessarily its closure), which are however not uniform over the class $B_1(\mathbb{D})$.
+Further, under compactness \cite{makovoz1996random,klusowski2018approximation} or smoothness \cite{siegel2021sharp} assumptions on the dictionary $\mathbb{D}$ improved rates can also be obtained, although for general dictionaries the Maurey-Jones rate is the best one can expect \cite{kurkova2001bounds}.

+The application of the Jones-Maurey result to neural networks with sigmoidal activation function is due to Barron \cite{barron1993universal}.
+In this work, the relevant class of functions is

 where the infimum above is over extensions $f_e\in L^1(\mathbb{R}^d)$.
-In particular, Jones \cite{jones1992simple} obtains this rate for the cosine activation function when $f\in \mathcal{B}^0(\Omega)$.
-In his seminal paper \cite{barron1993universal}, Barron, using some ideas of Maurey \cite{pisier1981remarques}, extended this convergence rate to arbitrary sigmoidal activation functions provided that the function $f\in \mathcal{B}^1(\Omega)$.
+Barron introduced this class for $s = 1$ and showed that for a sigmoidal activation function $\sigma$ we have $\mathcal{K}_1(\mathbb{D}_\sigma)\supset \mathcal{B}^1(\Omega)$.
+This shows that shallow neural networks with sigmoidal activation function can approximate functions satisfying a certain Fourier integrability condition with a rate of $O(n^{-\frac{1}{2}})$.
 This convergence rate for $f\in \mathcal{B}^1(\Omega)$ has been extended to a very general class of activation functions in \cite{hornik1994degree,siegel2020approximation}.
-A variety of other results for functions in the spectral Barron space have been obtained in \cite{klusowski2018approximation,bresler2020sharp,ma2019barron}.
-We note that the space $\mathcal{B}^s(\Omega)$ has also been called the Barron space in the literature, however, following \cite{CiCP-28-1707}, we adopt the terminology spectral Barron space to avoid conflict with the notion of Barron space introduced in \cite{ma2019barron,ma2019priori}.
-We will consider functions in the spectral Barron space throughout this work.
-We also note that larger spaces obtained from the spectral Barron space (or Barron space) by interpolation with an $L^p$ space have been considered in \cite{barron2008approximation}.
+A variety of other results for functions in the spectral Barron space \eqref{spectral-barron} have been obtained in \cite{klusowski2018approximation,bresler2020sharp,ma2019barron,CiCP-28-1707,makovoz1996random}, for instance.